-Something to consider are our recently released 24 month tariffs.
-They are a great option if you are renewing as the price is lower than a 12 month tariff and locks in your price for longer, meaning you don't have to worry about any future increase in price for the length of your contract.
+We are currently only offering 24 month tariffs which are a great option if you are renewing as your tariff price is locked in for longer, meaning you don't have to worry about any future increase in price for the length of your contract.

 Why are prices increasing?